athlonreg/Clover_Build/README.md

 - [tianocore's edk2](https://github.com/tianocore/edk2)

 ## Changelog
+- 4812: Update CloverThemeManager app to v0.77.1 with initial vector theme support by blackosx -- 2018-12-17

 - 4811: implemented scroll bar for vector themes by slice2009 -- 2018-12-16

 - 4810: Patches_for_EDK2/BaseTools/Source/C/Makefile for Windows by vectosigma -- 2018-12-15